jpsim/Milestones/README.md

 Tested with Xcode 11.5.
 Requires iOS 13.0 or later.

+## Known Issues

+Unfortunately SwiftUI is still buggy as of iOS 13.5.
+Here are some of the issues impacting this app that I'm aware of:

+1. FB7736428: Navigation bar buttons are sometimes unresponsive after dismissing the edit modal.
+2. Baseline in the edit modal `TextField` is off when using an emoji as the first character.
+3. Delete animation in List view is janky.
+4. No way to programmatically make `TextField` the first responder without resorting to `UITextField` (mitigated).

 ## Credits

 The videos and library from [Point Free][point-free].
 Highly recommend both.

 The [RKCalendar][rkcalendar] project, which I used and incrementally modified for the calendar functionality.

+The [SwiftUI-Introspect][introspect] library to fix bugs or address limitations in SwiftUI.

 ## License